HighDefinist/time/README.md

 ### Download

-You can download the latest version of *time* by cloning the GitHub repository.
+You can download the latest version of *time* by cloning the GitHub repository:

 	git clone https://github.com/Solenism/time.git